 More caravans will come, and not just from outside the U.S. There will likely be American caravans too as the planet continues to heat up.
 We’re already seeing the devastating effects of climate change, both in America as in the rest of the world.

 According to Yale’s climate survey program, though there are interesting and consistent gender differences regarding beliefs about climate change, it seems the majority of people, be it men or women, do believe it will be harmful in the future, but far less believe it’s harming them personally.
 What most people who hold such beliefs fail to realize is that climate change is here—and it’s affecting each of us already.

 I’ve often heard dismissive statements such as “if climate change is real, it will harm future generations, so I’m safe.
 And if it’s happening now, it will harm other countries, so I’m also safe.”
 But with every coming year, these selfish rationalizations are proven false more and more emphatically, with increasingly brutal results—even if we don’t yet connect the dots at an individual level.
-Already, a report from October of this year by the Intergovernmental Panel on Climate Change warned that radical changes might happen even sooner than we previously anticipated, so we’re likely to see plenty of the dire effects during our lifetime.
+Already, a report from October, 2018 by the Intergovernmental Panel on Climate Change warned that radical changes might happen even sooner than we previously anticipated, so we’re likely to see plenty of the dire effects during our lifetime.
 And yes, we’re seeing them today.

 More caravans will come: the link between migration and climate change

 To mention one very relevant and current example: migration.
 The controversial migrant caravan from Honduras has certainly struck many chords for better or worse during this time of xenophobic tendencies, and observers are wondering why so many people are mobilizing with such urgency.
 Even though it’s a myth that the current rates of migration are particularly striking, these rates will in fact increase as the planet warms.
 More caravans will most certainly come—people will have no choice.